 Cuba Flight Booking Guide

 Do Cubans Like Americans?

 Cuba & the US have a rocky history, and a shaky present for that matter.
-The history is long and complicated (for a quick summary I suggest Wikipedia) and I won’t get into my personal views on our diplomatic relations in Cuba, but I can tell you from personal experience that I felt very welcome in Cuba.
-Locals were very interested to hear about life in the States and I never felt a prejudice for being American.
+The history is long and complicated (for a quick summary I suggest Wikipedia) and I won’t get into my personal views on our diplomatic relations in Cuba, but I can tell you from personal experience that Americans usually feel very welcome in Cuba.
+Locals are very interested to hear about life in the States and it’s unlikely you’ll feel prejudice for being American.
 And the bottom line is that American tourists bring in money, so they welcome us with open arms.

 Internet Censorship in Cuba

 One thing that is difficult about traveling to Cuba is not only accessing the Internet, but also being able to access your content and data securely and unrestricted.
 According to Reporters Without Borders, Cuba has some of the tightest Internet restrictions and censorship around the world, particularly for the local population.
 During our time in Cuba we didn’t experience too many instances where our Internet was restricted, but we were heavily concerned about the use and security of our private data that is heavily monitored by the Cuban government.
 To bypass any potential censorship issues, and concerns about data security and privacy, we always ensure we have a good VPN service to help bypass Internet censorship and ensure safe data encryption when accessing private information like online banking and social media accounts.
 We’d recommend a company like ExpressVPN for helping you get set up with a simple VPN service to ensure your data stays your own when visiting Cuba.

 But isn’t Cuba an oppressive communist country ran by a tyrannical dictator and aren’t you a traitor to America for traveling there??